tamtran4869/E-commerce-analysis/Website_performance_analysis.md

 # Website performance analysis
-At the same time the marketing team optimises marketing stragegy to increase sessions and conversion rate, the website team conducts tests different page designs to reduce bounce rates and increase conversion rate as well.
+At the same time, the marketing team optimises marketing strategy to increase sessions and conversion rate, the website team conducts tests on different page designs to reduce bounce rates and increase conversion rates as well.

 ## Question 7